warren-bank/fork-Xanado/README.md

  Close the player list with ▲.

 If you are signed in you can also create a new game.
-Normally one player will create the new game, then other players sign in and join the game from the games page.
-Anyone can add a robot player to a game.
+Normally one player will create a new game, then other players sign in and join the game from the games page.
+Anyone signed in can add or remove a robot player, or even delete the game, even if they are not a player.

 The game interface is fairly self explanatory if you know the [rules of Scrabble](https://www.officialgamerules.org/scrabble).